The number of varieties in a family which contain a rational point

 \subsection{Proof of Theorem \ref{thm:BS}}

 We now begin the proof of Theorem \ref{thm:BS} (assuming Theorem \ref{thm:Brauer}).
+Let $\pi:Y \to X$ and $U \subset X$ be as in Theorem \ref{thm:BS}.
+Let $\br \subset \Br U$ denote the subgroup corresponding to the product of Brauer-Severi schemes given by $\pi^{-1}(U) \to U$.
 The remarks in the previous section immediately imply that

 in the notation of Theorem \ref{thm:Brauer} and Theorem \ref{thm:BS}.
 Therefore to prove the result, it suffices to show that $\Delta_X(\br)=\Delta_X(\pi)$.
-To do this we may work locally around each divisor, so we proceed with some results on schemes over discrete valuation rings.
+To do this we may work locally around each divisor, so we begin with some results on schemes over discrete valuation rings.
 Throughout this section we let $R$ be a discrete valuation ring with field of fractions $K$ and perfect residue field $k$.
 We shall work with the following types of schemes.

-\begin{definition} Let $X$ be a scheme of finite type over $R$.
-We say that $X$ is \emph{almost smooth} if its generic fibre is smooth and for any \'{e}tale $R$-algebra $R'$, each $R'$-point of $X$ lies in the smooth locus of $X$.
-We say that a scheme $X$ over a normal scheme $Y$ is \emph{almost smooth} if it is almost smooth over the local ring of every element of $Y^{(1)}$. \end{definition} In the language of \cite[Def.~3.1.1]{BLR90}, we are asking that the identity map on $X$ be a smoothing.
-Examples of almost smooth schemes include smooth schemes (trivial) and regular schemes (see \cite[p.~61]{BLR90}).
+\begin{definition} Let $X$ be a finite type separated scheme over $R$.
+We say that $X$ is \emph{almost smooth} over $R$ if its generic fibre is smooth and the smooth locus $X^{\mathrm{sm}}$ of $X$ over $R$ is a weak N\'{e}ron model \cite[Def.~3.5.1]{BLR90} for $X$, i.e.,~for any \'{e}tale $R$-algebra $R'$, each $R'$-point of $X$ lies in the smooth locus $X^{\mathrm{sm}}$ of $X$.

+We say that a scheme $X$ over a normal scheme $Y$ is \emph{almost smooth} if it is almost smooth over the local ring of every codimension one point of $Y$. \end{definition} Examples of almost smooth schemes include smooth schemes and regular schemes (see \cite[p.~61]{BLR90}).